-SchoolTutoring Academy’s tutoring programs for Fayetteville students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Fayetteville, Arkansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Fayetteville Public School’s mission is to provide a rigorous and relevant education in which all students learn the academic and personal skills they need to be successful lifelong learners.
 The District provides a continuum of services, from Pre-K to high school, focusing on all of the needs of its students.
 The Fayetteville Public Schools Wellness and Education Clinic provides both physical and mental health services to all students, faculty, and staff, at little or no cost.
 Watch D.O.G.S.
 (Dads of Great Students) is a volunteer program that is implemented at several school sites to involve fathers, grandfathers, stepfathers, and other male role models in creating a safe, secure school environment.

 Five of Fayetteville’s nine elementary schools have on-site Pre-K programs, which are funded through Arkansas Better Chance.
 The extensive curriculum includes social/emotional, creative/aesthetic, and cognitive/intellectual learning goals to prepare children for kindergarten.
 All elementary schools provide afterschool care through the School Kids Connection at the Fayetteville Boys and Girls Club.
 Junior High students can participate in the Afterschool Leadership Program, also through the Fayetteville Boys and Girls Club.
 Finally, the High School has several small learning communities so that the students can gain knowledge about Science, Social Studies, and Technology areas they are interested in before they attend college.